artsy/eigen/HACKS.md

 For some reason CircleCI kept giving an error when running tests `TypeError: stacktraceParser.parse is not a function`.
 Once I moved the require higher up, things started working again.

+## Mapbox patches:

+We have a few mapbox related hacks + patches.
+Grouping here for convenience.

 ## hardcode mapbox version to at least 6.3.0 using $ReactNativeMapboxGLIOSVersion

 #### When can we remove this: